ansible/ansible/lib/ansible/modules/cloud/ovirt/README.rst

 ---------

--  All modules should use ``ovirt_full_argument_spec`` or ``ovirt_facts_full_argument_spec`` to pick up the standard input such as auth and ``fetch_nested``.
+-  All modules should use ``ovirt_full_argument_spec`` or ``ovirt_facts_full_argument_spec`` to pick up the standard input (such as auth and ``fetch_nested``).
 -  All modules should use ``extends_documentation_fragment``: ovirt to go along with ``ovirt_full_argument_spec``.
 -  All facts modules should use ``extends_documentation_fragment``:
    ``ovirt_facts`` to go along with ``ovirt_facts_full_argument_spec``.
--  Common functions to all modules should be implemeneted in ``module_utils/ovirt.py`` file, so they can be reused.
+-  Functions that are common to all modules should be implemeneted in the ``module_utils/ovirt.py`` file, so they can be reused.
 -  Python SDK version 4 must be used.

 New module development
 ----------------------

-Please first read this
+Please read
 `link <http://docs.ansible.com/ansible/dev_guide/developing_modules.html#how-to-develop-a-module>`__,
-to know what common properties, functions and features every module must have.
+first to know what common properties, functions and features every module must have.

 In order to achieve idempotency of oVirt entity attributes, a helper class was created.
-The first thing you need to do is to extend it and override few
+The first thing you need to do is to extend this class and override a few
 methods:

 .. code:: python